What to Do in the Event of an Auto Accident

 It is important to obtain photographs of the damage to your vehicle and, if possible, of all of the other vehicles in the accident.
 With regard to your property damage claim, the photographs will document the damage.
 If you have a claim against the at-fault driver, photographs can be very helpful in helping a jury understand how the accident happened and the forces involved.

-In addition to no-fault benefits, persons injured in motor vehicle accidents may have the right to bring certain legal actions (law suits) as a result of the accident.
+In addition to no-fault benefits, persons injured in motor vehicle accidents may have the right to bring certain legal actions (lawsuits) as a result of the accident.
 By far the most common will be a case against the at-fault driver for non-economic loss.
-In order to bring such a suit the law in New York requires proof of a 'serious injury' within the meaning to the State's No-Fault statute.
-Less common are product liability actions against automobile manufactures or actions against municipalities regarding the design or maintenance of the roadway.
+In order to bring such a suit, the law in New York requires proof of a “serious injury” as defined by law.
+Less common lawsuits include product liability actions against automobile manufactures or actions against municipalities regarding the design or maintenance of the roadway.

-The question of what is and is not a 'serious injury' is often difficult to know soon after an auto accident and frequently is still difficult to determine even months later.
-The analysis of what constitutes a 'serious injury' is complicated by the wording of the Insurance Law provision defining this term, which has been interpreted and reinterpreted by the courts of this State for over thirty years and still causes much confusion.
+The question of what is and is not a “serious injury” is often difficult to know soon after an auto accident and, frankly, is still often difficult to determine even months later.
+The analysis of what constitutes a “serious injury” is complicated by the wording of the insurance law provision defining this term, which has been interpreted and reinterpreted by the courts of this state for over 30 years and still causes much confusion.

 The best thing to do is to contact a reputable law firm with experience representing auto accident victims to get specific answers to all of your questions and advice about what to do next.
-At Faraci Lange we have been helping accident victims deal with this very traumatic event in their lives for over 40 years.
+At Faraci Lange, LLP, we have been helping accident victims deal traumatic car accidents for over 52 years.
 To help us help you, there are other things you can do that will make it easier to evaluate and pursue your case.

-You will have to complete what is called an 'MV-104' form after the accident that is sent to the New York State Department of Motor Vehicles.
+You will have to complete what is called an “MV-104” form after the accident; this form is sent to the New York State Department of Motor Vehicles.
 You should be very careful in filling out the section that asks you to describe how the accident happened and be as precise as possible in this description.
-If you are not careful and fill out this description casually it can come back to haunt you later when you give a more complete version of what happened in testimony in a lawsuit.
+If you are not careful and fill out this description casually, it can come back to haunt you later when you give a more complete version of what happened in testimony in a lawsuit.
 For this reason, it is unwise to file this form without first consulting with an attorney.

 The adjusters or investigators for other insurance companies representing other drivers in the auto accident may try to contact you in person or by phone to take a recorded statement regarding the accident.
 You are not obligated to speak with them and you should generally avoid doing so.
 We recommend to all of our clients that they do not voluntarily provide oral or written statements to insurance carriers without the advice and presence of an attorney representing their interests.

 This checklist is provided as a guide to assisting you with the steps you should take to preserve your rights after a motor vehicle accident.
-Of course, the attorneys and staff at Faraci Lange are available, at no charge, to discuss these and other aspects of your potential case.
+Of course, the attorneys and staff at Faraci Lange, LLP are available, at no charge, to discuss these and other aspects of your potential case.